Can you get Workers’ Compensation for Arthritis in Massachusetts?

 Injuries related to sudden accidents are more common in workers’ compensation cases.
 These accidents are often sudden and can lead to debilitating damages for the workers involved.
 Many of these accidents stem from unsafe working conditions, like faulty equipment or a lack of proper safety gear.
 However, these are not the only kinds of accidents covered under Massachusetts workers’ compensation.

 According to Mass.
 Gen. Laws Ch.
 152 § 1(7a), a personal injury can include any number of physical afflictions.
 The law includes infectious disease, physical injuries, and mental trauma among possible injuries that workers’ compensation may cover.
 The law also states that when a workplace injury is combined with a pre-existing condition, it may lead to a greater injury covered by worker’s compensation.
-Call our Massachusetts workers compensation attorneys for more information.
+Call our Wakefield faulty machinery lawyer for more information.

 Workers’ Compensation in Massachusetts for Pre-Existing Arthritis Conditions

 Injuries sustained over time due to the nature of the job may also be covered by workers’ compensation.
 This coverage could include your arthritis.
+The court clarifies major cause in workers’ compensation.
 As mentioned previously, your arthritis might have been a pre-existing condition not covered by workers’ compensation.
 However, if your working conditions or job duties exacerbated your arthritis or created harm that combined with your arthritis, your overall injuries could be compensable.
 So, even if you already had arthritis, you can be compensated if your job made your condition worse or deteriorate faster.

 According to the same statute mentioned above, workers’ compensation may cover an injury sustained due to a combination of work-related conditions and pre-existing conditions.
 However, compensation will only cover your injuries to the extent your job caused them.
 Additionally, your work must have been a significant contributing factor but not necessarily the predominant one.

 For example, a person may be prone to arthritis when they accept a job, but over time their job duties aggravate their condition and make it much worse than it otherwise would have been.
 You’ll need to demonstrate that your work aggravated your arthritis and that your arthritis prevents you from working to be compensated.
-Contact our Massachusetts workers’ compensation lawyers for help today.
+Contact our Massachusetts workers’ compensation lawyers and Massachusetts slip and fall lawyers for help today.

 Many repetitive, physical jobs can lead to arthritis complications.
 Things like repeated bending and lifting often associated with more labor-intensive jobs have been known to lead to arthritis and joint problems.
 However, office work like constant typing or hunching over a computer screen can lead to arthritis and joint issues in your hands, back, and neck.